What’s the Purpose of Fleet Wraps & Graphics?APRIL 7, 2021| SpeedPro

 - How do you prepare a vehicle for a wrap?
 Usually, trucks and cars need to be clean and in decent condition before the wrap can be applied.
 A vinyl wrap won’t stick to areas where there is rust or corrosion, for example.
 Wraps also don’t adhere properly if the car has been waxed or if there’s silicone on its surface.

 - Will a vehicle wrap damage my cars or trucks?
 No. In fact, most wraps help to protect the exterior of vehicles, as they provide an extra layer of protection against wind, UV and rain damage.

 - How long will the wrap last?
 The lifespan of the wrap depends on the type you choose and when you decide to remove it.
 It’s possible for wraps to last for five years or longer, but you might want one that has a lifespan of just a year.

 - What happens to the wrap if my vehicle is damaged?
 If a wrapped vehicle gets into an accident and is damaged in some way, it might be possible to fix the damaged area of the wrap without having to completely redo it.
 It all depends on the extent of the damage.
 Usually, it’s a good idea to get your vehicle repaired first, then focus on correcting any damage to the vinyl wrap.

 If you’re ready to learn more about fleet wraps or vehicle wraps and how they can help your business, SpeedPro can help.
-We offer full and partial wraps and can customize a project to meet your needs.
 To learn more, find the SpeedPro studio that’s near you today.Back to Blog